 - Thick steaks: This technique does not work with thin steaks - those can simply be quickly pan-fried like I do in this steak and eggs recipe.
 So you'll want your steak to be at least 1 inch thick, preferably 1.5 inches.

 - Butter: For topping the cooked steak.
-This is optional but delicious and highly recommended.
-Steakhouses always finish their steaks with a generous pat of butter, and for good reason!
+This is optional, but delicious and highly recommended.
+Steakhouses always finish their steaks with a generous pat of butter!

 Variations